Horsethief Reservoir, Kansas, USA

 - Statistics / Weather / Helpful Links

 Looking for Horsethief Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The newest water playground in Southwest Kansas is Horsethief Reservoir.
 Named for Horsethief Canyon near the dam, the new reservoir provides both flood control and recreational opportunities to Kansas visitors.
 The reservoir was a long time in arriving, having first been discussed in the 1930s.
 The dam was finally approved and completed in 2009, and the reservoir filled by 2010.
 A 7,000-foot earthen dam across Buckner Creek transformed a mostly dry landscape into a 450-acre lake open for camping, boating, water-skiing, swimming, picnicking, fishing and hunting.
 An 1,100-acre park surrounds the lake, offering a haven for birds and wildlife.
 Recreational development is just beginning at Horsethief Reservoir, but already it has evolved into a favored site for area residents to enjoy the great Kansas out-of-doors.